energywebfoundation/ewc-system-contracts/README.md

 - [MythX security checker](https://mythx.io/) (truffle security plugin by ConsenSys):

   Already installed with the other local deps.
+Note that for a full check you need to have a registered account (free).
+  Pass in the account params as env vars.
   ```
-  npm run verify
+  MYTHX_ETH_ADDRESS=0xYOURADDRESS MYTHX_PASSWORD=yourpass npm run verify
   ```

 ## Contributing